emacs-mirror/emacs/mps/manual/source/glossary/m.rst

         by the main processor.

         This typically involves translation of :term:`virtual
-        addresses <virtual address>` to :term:`physical addresses
-        <physical address>`, :term:`cache (1)` control, bus
+        addresses` to :term:`physical addresses`, :term:`cache (1)`
-        arbitration, :term:`memory protection`, and the generation of various exceptions.
+        control, bus arbitration, :term:`memory protection`, and the generation of various exceptions.
 Not all processors have an MMU.

         .. seealso:: :term:`virtual memory`, :term:`page fault`, :term:`segmentation violation`.